ggonpereira/brita-stablecoin/README.md

 - Create a Firebase project here: https://firebase.google.com/

+- Register the project as a Web App

 - Now copy the SDK project configuration keys and edit the ".env.local.example" file with your data

 - Then remove the ".example" from the name, letting it with the name ".env.local"